k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 #### Load Flow

-- The load flow gets a list of input parameters from the TDM execution processes and returns the number of loaded records.
-Duplicate the **LoadTableByQuery** flow (located in the TDM_TableLevel LU) to get the load flow template and customize the load logic.
+- The load flow receives a list of input parameters from the TDM execution processes and returns the number of loaded records.
+Duplicate the **LoadTableByQuery** flow (located in the TDM_TableLevel LU) in order to implement the load template and customize the load logic.
 - Note that if you use **Fabric 8.1.6 and above**, you must manually add the **__active_environment** input parameter to the DbCommand/DbLoad actors.
 Set this parameter as *Const* and populate it with any value, e.g., target.
 See an example in the **LoadTableByQuery** flow.
 This parameter is added as a way to support a direct table's load from environment A to environment B without storing the table in Fabric.
 The **__active_environment** parameter is needed in order to refresh the environment, update it to the target environment in the load flow, and run the load on the target environment.